 The three scooters parked in front of us looked rough.
-If we sat on them, I imagined we’d collapse into a clanging pile of rusted engine parts and bald rubber tyres.
+If we sat on them, I imagined we’d collapse into a clanging pile of rusted engine parts and bald, eroded rubber tyres.
 But Jeff and Wessel were wearing the biggest grins i’d ever seen.
 We had poorly-fitting helmets, no riding experience and brake pads as effective as kitchen … More Scooter crashes, police roadblocks and flea bites – a crazy riding day on Zanzibar

 We didn’t book a hotel in Zanzibar.
 It was a mistake.
 We wandered around the city at dusk getting desperate, with a tout stalking us the whole time.

 We stared at the menu with skepticism.
 A pile of limp, pale, thick-cut fries was piled in the corner of a glass-doored display cabinet.
 On another wooden shelf was some kind of withered, skeletal fish.
 Both options looked like they’d been waiting for quite a while for a brave customer.

 I came across a quote by Leonardo da Vinci the other day, which I quite like: For once you have tasted flight you will walk the earth with your eyes turned skywards, for there you have been and there you long to return.

 OK, i’ll come clean straight away.
 I’ve seen Eat, Pray, Love.
 I need to admit this, because that’s the preconception of Ubud I had in my head when we travelled to inland Bali for a few days.
-This is where Julia Roberts did all her movie stuff, bike riding through jungle mountain roads and past sparkling vistas of brilliant green rice fields shielded by lush tropical backdrops.
+So we got there, and…wait a minute, where are all the rice terrace farms?

 The road was getting worse.
 I sat in the middle of the backseat, holding on to the headrests in front of me, trying not to wipe greasy smears of sweat on the arms of those next to me.
 Cindy sat to my right, holding on to the roof handle to stop herself from being launched … More Nusa Penida – stepping foot on Bali’s untouched island gem

 The banana pancake trail: a nickname given to the popular tourist routes through South East Asia, where foreign influence has shaped that place to cater for foreign taste (ie. banana pancakes for breakfast in Asia!).